E3SM-Project/PAM/README.md

 dm.register_and_allocate<real>( "pressure_dry" , "dry pressure"         , {nz,ny,nx,nens} , {"z","y","x","nens"} );
 ```

 To complete the coupler state, the microphysics and other parameterizations will register any tracers or other persistent data with the DataManager.
 The coupled state is assumed to be collocated on an A-grid on static height-based coordinates.
+The benefit of using dry density and pressure in the coupler state is that they don't change in the microphysics.

 ## `Dycore` class